Composition competition

 “Contact” by Yuanbin Cao, Stuttgart

-With the announcement of the 22nd International Composition Competition 2024/25, the Institute of Music at the University of Oldenburg aims to expand the repertoire of contemporary music and experimental music theatre of medium difficulty.
+With the launch of the 22nd International Composition Competition 2024/25, the Institute of Music at the University of Oldenburg aims to expand the repertoire of contemporary music and experimental music theatre of medium difficulty.

 The closing date for entries was 31 December 2024 (postmark) to: